tgreenidge/HangmanCLI/README.md

 # Process
- I wanted to create features that allow me to utilize JavaScript/Nodejs, Databases, and Sockets.
-I intially started working on pieces of the requirements that were to be

  1. Creation of basic game play functions, with tests on UI to ensure required components were displayed
  2. Creation of a dictionary